TurboGears/tg2docs/docs/README.txt

 We use Sphinx_ to generate html from the rst files.

-Since this documentation is for the 2.3 development branch of Turbogears, we also need to download the source in order to generate documentation from the modules.
+Since this documentation is for the 2.3 development branch of Turbogears, We also need to download the source in order to generate documentation from the modules.

 If you are interested in helping with the new turbogears docs, we recommend